skip to Main Content

 Puma and Dogs on Parade

-One of the highlights of the day included meeting Alby, a 70 lb. albino Burmese python.
-Puma was fascinated, he had never seen a snake her size, and insisted on repeatedly licking her.
+One of the day’s highlights included meeting Alby, a 70 lb. albino Burmese python.
+Puma was fascinated, he had never seen a snake her size and insisted on repeatedly licking her.
 I was concerned he might conclude she tasted like chicken, so we left him out of the photoshoot.
 Alby had lovely energy and was very sweet and accommodating with her public.

-Said dog, who shall remain nameless, launched an attack on Puma once again.
+Said dog, who shall remain nameless, attacked Puma once again.
 Puma simply roared back at him and subsided peacefully when I asked him to desist.
-His person clearly did not understand her dog’s body language or how to control him, and insists that the fact that her dog is an unneutered 7 year-old male that no one takes time to groom, and that has never been allowed to breed, has nothing to do with his frustrated desire to conquer.
+His person clearly did not understand her dog’s body language or how to control him and insisted that the fact that her dog is an unneutered 7-year-old male that no one takes time to groom, and that has never been allowed to breed, has nothing to do with his frustrated desire to conquer.

-And as I looked around I saw other people who did not understand, either.
-One young woman had no concept of how to properly let her dog know what she wanted him to do.
-Clearly angry, she repeated every command multiple times and using his choke collar like a hangman’s noose, kept pulling him off his front feet in an attempt to control him with force.
+And as I looked around, I saw other people who did not understand, either.
+One young woman had no idea how to properly let her dog know what she wanted him to do.
+Clearly angry, she repeated every command multiple times and, using his choke collar like a hangman’s noose, kept pulling him off his front feet in an attempt to control him with force.
 The poor dog, dressed in a costume he could barely see out of, was obviously confused as to what his person wanted from him.

 Originally I had thought that Puma and I would try competing in the Owner Look-Alike contest, the only one I thought we might qualify for since he does not know any tricks (other than how to be charming).
 I vetoed competing in the Most Obedient category, assuming that it would be filled with people and dogs who had taken obedience training, something Puma and I had never done.

-Puma stayed serene through it all, and I remained standing quietly by his side.
+Puma stayed serene through it all, and I stood quietly by his side.
 The judge upped the ante by walking through with a dog toy, a blandishment that I knew Puma would ignore, not being much of a toy lover.

 And then she asked us to walk with our dogs by our side, around in a circle.
 I was more nervous than Puma.
 While somewhat distracted by all the people and dogs milling around, he did not require any correction.